 From those humble beginnings, she worked her way up to become one of Britain’s most well-known personalities.
 Beginning her theatre career in 1937 Noele starred in hit stage productions and later radio plays, live television dramas, and Britain’s first half-hour daily ‘soap opera’.

 She also worked as a presenter on both television and radio and released several records.
 Noele also has many firsts to her credit thanks to being part of Associated Television during its formative years in which she became the UK’s founding female senior television executive.
 At her peak, in the 1970s, ‘Nolly’ was the most popular woman on television – winning awards such as ITV Personality of the Year, most compelling character, and Best Actress between 1968 and 1981.

-The series gained over 3.2 million viewers on ITV in England and Wales with later showings on STV and UTV making it one of the most watched of the Unforgettable editions of the 2012 run with these offerings up against BBC One’s EastEnders.
+The series gained over 3.2 million viewers on ITV in England and Wales with later showings on STV and UTV making it one of the most-watched of the Unforgettable editions of the 2012 run with these offerings up against BBC One’s EastEnders.

 Over this website, you can find out more about Noele’s life, her extensive theatre work, music releases and television appearances across the BBC and ITV.